picatz/EMU_IASA_Web_App/README.md

 This web application is meant to provide a maintainable, configurable web application for Eastern Michigan University's Information Assurance Student Association.

+## Required Gems

+Should probably write that install script.
+Will do that.
+Until then, just install these gems:

+`$ (sudo) gem install sinatra thin trollop colorize`

 ## Screen Shot

 ![alt tag](http://i.imgur.com/vVZXcmT.jpg)